Ceodes umbellifera: Distribution

 Ceodes umbellifera may be found in a diverse range of climates worldwide.
 The plant is native to Australia, Southern China, Thailand, Vietnam, Taiwan, Malaysia, Philippines, Indonesia, Hawaii and many Polynesian islands.
 It is also naturally occurring in some parts of Africa and Madagascar.

 In Australia, the species is found along the east coast in the states of New South Wales and Queensland, where it is 'widespread, but not common'.
 In NSW, it is found along the North Coast and Central Coast regions.
 It mostly grows in rainforests north of the Shoalhaven region.

 In Hawaii, Ceodes umbellifera is known as 'pāpala' or 'pāpala kēpau'.
 It is particularly endemic in the areas of Kauaʻi, Oʻahu, Lānaʻi and Maui, but has also been found on mainland Hawaii and Molokaʻi.
 In Hawaii, the species will be found in areas receiving "50-100 inches" of rainfall annually and in regions between "150-1999" feet above sea level.

 Habitat

-Generally, its ideal growing conditions are between about 16 and 20 degrees Celsius.
+Generally, its ideal growing conditions are between about 16 and 20°C (c.
+61–68°F).
 It may only be grown in frost-free environments and gardens, and similarly will not tolerate sustained heat.
-However, some rare accounts describe the tree surviving to as cold as 26 degrees Fahrenheit.
+However, some rare accounts describe the tree surviving to as cold as c. -3°C (26°F).

 The plant requires high humidity and moderate moisture, although "established plants are drought tolerant".
 Most often, reliably moist soil with high potassium is needed, but the species will survive dry soil with occasional watering.

 Moderate amounts of sunlight are needed, with most growing instructions designating part shade or full sun.
 When grown as an indoor plant, gardeners suggest "four hours of direct sunlight ... bright light the rest of the time".

 In the wild, Ceodes umbellifera is often found in rainforests, on islands and along coastlines and in shady, moist gullies.
 Therefore, it is largely found in countries with tropical regions.